-Absci Corporation (the "Company") has developed an integrated drug creation platform (the "Integrated Drug Creation Platform") by merging deep learning artificial intelligence and synthetic biology.
-The Integrated Drug Creation Platform enables the creation of biologics by unifying the drug discovery and cell line development processes into one process.
+Absci Corporation (the "Company") is a generative AI drug creation company harnessing deep learning and synthetic biology to expand the therapeutic potential of proteins.
+Absci leverages its integrated drug creation platform (the "Integrated Drug Creation Platform") to identify novel drug targets and create promising biotherapeutic candidates.
 The Company was organized in the State of Oregon in August 2011 as a limited liability company and converted to a limited liability company ("LLC") in Delaware in April 2016.
 In October 2020, the Company converted from a Delaware LLC to a Delaware corporation (the "LLC Conversion").
 The Company's headquarters are located in Vancouver, Washington.